 The world had never faced an international crisis like the Holocaust before and as a result, there was no precedent for what should be done next.

-How The Allies Agreed To Try The Nazis
+How The Allies Agreed To The Nuremberg Trials

 When the Allies met in 1942, Winston Churchill, Britain’s Prime Minister, favored the idea of executing high-ranking Nazi party members without a trial.
 The plan was simple: have senior officers identify war criminals in the field and then once a positive identification was given, kill them via firing squad.